Mission & Bylaws

 In the case of an election error, 100% of the officers can agree to make a change to election procedures for the purpose of correcting the error.

-At the time of nomination, election and during his term in office, each officer must be a full~ member of the Association in good standing.
-Any member in good standing can nominate as many full~ members as he wishes for each scheduled vacancy.
+At the time of nomination, election and during his/her term in office, each officer must be a full~ member of the Association in good standing.
+Any member in good standing can nominate as many full~ members as he/she wishes for each scheduled vacancy.
 Members receiving two or more nominations will have their names placed on a ballot, unless they so decline.
 Incumbent Executive Officers will automatically be placed on the election ballot, unless they so decline.
 In the case of uncontested elections, there will be no voting.

 An election method will be used that includes a way to reasonably validate that a only properly entitled voters are only allowed to vote once and has appropriate safeguards in place to prevent tampering or unethical influence.
 Elections may be done via paper or electronically in a manner approved by at least 75% of the executive officers.